jnbrq/moodle_helper/README.md

 ## How to execute?

 Make sure that src path is in the `PYTHONPATH`.
-Execute the following from the root directory:
+Execute the following from the project root directory:

     export PYTHONPATH=$(pwd)/src:$PYTHONPATH